gnguy/sea_sidewalks/README.md

 ## Functions:
 * Allow users to locate sidewalks with verified issues from a **Point of Interest**.
 * Points of Interest can be categorized (from highest priority to lowest) as _Government Buildings_, _Transportation_, _Hospitals_, _Public Accommodations (commercial/business zones)_, _Employment Facilities_, _Residential Neighborhoods_ based on ADA Act Priority Scores.
-* From a point of interest, a 1-2 block radius search is generated showings sidewalks with **Verified Issues**.
+* From a point of interest, a 1-2 block radius search is generated showing sidewalks with **Verified Issues**.

 ## Sidewalks
 * Sidewalks are generated through a public [Sidewalk Observations](https://data.seattle.gov/dataset/SidewalkObservations/q37p-ync7) data sheet.
 Each sidewalk is one block long.